BOB logo

 BOB state transitions finalize on Ethereum, but proposer role is whitelisted

-BOB's state is updated offchain.
-BOB state transitions, related to its official bridge, are finalized on Ethereum.
-Only a whitelisted proposer is able to publish state updates to Ethereum.
-If the BOB proposer goes offline, then users of the rollup would be unable to update BOB's state relative to its official bridge.
+The network's state is updated offchain.
+State transitions are ultimately considered finalized on its parent chain.
+Only a single, whitelisted validator is able to publish state updates to the parent chain.
+If this validator goes offline, then users of the network would be unable to update state relative to its official bridge and permit exits.

 Bitcoin Security